5 tips to protect your pet from theft… and what to do if you’re a victim

 We do it all the time: We let our cat out in the backyard on a sunny day.
 We tether our dog to the street lamp to run a quick errand.
 We live in a safe neighborhood, so what could possibly happen?

-Due to the ever-changing economy and the pet business becoming increasing more lucrative, the scary truth is that pet theft is on the rise.
+Due to the ever-changing economy and the pet business becoming increasingly more lucrative, the scary truth is that pet theft is on the rise.
 Just as you wouldn’t leave a young child outside unsupervised, the same should go for your pet.With Valentine’s Day just around the corner, don’t forget to show your furry companion how much you love them by keeping them out of harm’s way.

 Follow these 5 important tips to protect your pet from theft: